Many electric vehicles to lose big tax credit with new rules

 Automakers have to certify that their vehicles meet requirements for full or partial tax credits.

+John Bozzella, CEO of the Alliance for Automotive Innovation, an industry trade group, said only a few of the 91 EV models now for sale in the U.S. likely will get the full credit, although some will qualify for half.

+“We now know the EV tax credit playing field for the next year or so.
+March 2023 was as good as it gets,” Bozzella said.

-The big issue is new rules limiting the percentage of battery parts and minerals that come from countries that don’t have free trade or mineral agreements with the U.S.
+The big issue is new rules limiting the percentage of battery parts and minerals that come from countries that don’t have free trade or mineral agreements with the United States.

 This year, at least 40% of the value of battery minerals must be mined, processed or recycled in the U.S. or countries with which it has trade deals.
 That rises 10% every year until it hits 80% after 2026.